 About Cybersecurity Management at Lindenwood University

-The M.S. in Cybersecurity Management program is a two-year program delivered in six 14-week trimester terms in a hybrid (online and face-to-face) delivery system.
+The M.S. in Cybersecurity Management program is a two-year program online and on campus.
 Courses are scheduled in 6-credit hour clusters.
 These clusters will meet one Saturday per month for eight hours with online instruction the remainder of the time.

 The Cybersecurity Management program is a great fit for degreed professionals like you.
 We make it easy to balance your work and home life with school.
 For more information on Trimester Programs at Lindenwood University, please see the catalog.